Livl-Corporation/livl-shell/README.md

 3. **Clean the Project**: Use the `make clean` command to clean the project.

 > 💡 **Tip**: The command `make run` will compile and immediately run the executable.
 It is equivalent to running `make && ./bin/livl-shell`.

+# 📚 Makefile Guide

+The project uses a Makefile for managing build tasks.
+Here are some of the available targets:

+- `all`: Compile the project.
+- `run`: Run the executable.
+- `doc`: Generate documentation using Doxygen.
+- `gcov`: Generate code coverage data using gcov and lcov.
+- `package`: Package the project into a tar.gz file.
+- `clean`: Remove all object files.
+- `clean-gcov`: Remove all gcov-related files.
+- `mrproper`: Perform a deep clean of the project.
+- `clear`: Clear the console.

+You can use the `make help` command to display a brief description of each target.

 # 📁 Project structure